-Wessex Archaeology is delighted to have won the archaeological works at Sheffield Castle.
-The work has been commissioned by Sheffield City Council in order to determine the level of preservation of the remains of Sheffield’s 13th-century castle and later industrial development.
+in 2018 Wessex Archaeology undertook archaeological works at Sheffield Castle.
+The work was commissioned by Sheffield City Council in order to determine the level of preservation of the remains of Sheffield’s 13th-century castle and later industrial development.
 The castle was demolished in the 17th and 18th centuries, and a 19th-century steelworks and the 20th-century Castle Market were constructed in its place.

-The work will provide the first opportunity to understand the archaeology of the whole site.
-The trenches will reveal more of Sheffield’s rich steel-making past and provide the chance to excavate a section across the full width of the medieval castle moat.
-The project is a fantastic opportunity to understand more about Sheffield’s medieval past, much of which was lost during the 19th-century development of the city.
+This work provided the first opportunity to understand the archaeology of the whole site.
+The eleven trenches revealed more of Sheffield’s rich steel-making past along with a section across the full width of the medieval castle's moat.
+The project created a fantastic opportunity to understand more about Sheffield’s medieval past, much of which was lost during the 19th-century development of the city.

 © BBC copyright courtesy of BBC Look North